sparktsang/sparktsang.github.io/_posts/2025-10-15-psychedelic.md

 His gaze softened, the intensity replaced by a quiet sorrow.
 He began to tell his story.
 It started in the 2020 lockdown—the loss of his job, the anchor of his meaning cut loose.
 A woman, a near stranger, had sensed his despair.
 "You should try magical mushrooms," she'd said.
 In the grand tradition of the hero's journey, he refused the call to adventure.
 But she left a note.
 Months later, adrift and desperate, he accepted his fate.

 "She took them with me," he said, his voice barely a whisper.
 "And I experienced a peak state of consciousness I had never imagined."
-He used the word "psychedelics."
+He used the word "psychedelics".
 "Isn't that just drugs?"
 I asked.
 He explained that this was the system's way of stigmatizing them, to prevent people from enlightening themselves and critiquing the system.
-The expert term, he added, was "entheogens."
+The expert term, he added, was "entheogens".

 A wave of alarm, bordering on fear, washed over me.
 I tried to keep my face neutral, my expression calm, terrified that my pupils might betray my inner turmoil.
 My mind raced, trying to make sense of it.
 How could a chemical experience reveal a truth about one's ancestry, a grand "mission"?
 I tried to imagine the neurological pathways, the psychological leaps required to connect a psychedelic trip to a genealogical destiny.